ShuleiLiu/evogym-aiea/README.md

 The code of AIEA is placed in examples/SAEA/.

-After installing evogym, run the file run_aiea.py in examples/.
+After installing evogym, run the file examples/run_aiea.py to test the performance of AIEA.

-All the simulation animations are placed in animation/.
+All the simulation animations are placed in animation folder.